 If you would rather type in a position, you can edit the Parent channel edit box directly.
-For this example, the peak is around 1528.

 This tab also allows you to "lock" the standard deviation (SD) of the Gaussian component used to model the parent population.
 This option is most useful when analyzing samples in which there is a great deal of proliferation.
 In these cases, the parent population is often difficult for the model to resolve, and the modeling process broadens the SD of the parent too much.
 For this example, leave this option unchecked.